Fulke Greville's Temple - Robbed out in 1901

 An endoscopy on Fulke Greville, Lord Brooke’s monument was carried out by a leading expert in the field, Guy Edwards of Cliveden Conservation of Maidenhead.
 It was paid for by my family after I hade overcome the strongest resistance from the Diocesan Advisory Committee "on ethical grounds", which was later proved to be an absolute fraud, because at least two members already knew the monument had been robbed out.

-The endoscopy was carried out on the 29th of April 2010, in the presence of church officials, distinguished experts and a film crew.
+The endoscopy was carried out on the 29th of April 2010, in the presence of church officials, distinguished experts and a film crew led by the multi-award winning film director, Jago Lee.
 It was discovered that the monument had been ‘robbed out’ in 1901 and filled with rubble.
 It is unknown what happened to the contents.
 What a tragedy for posterity!
 The conclusions of Cliveden’s report dated the 4th of May, 2010 were:

 The investigations and detailed observations made were conclusive of the following facts: